dwp/accessibility-manual/app/views/guidance-for-your-job-role/software-engineer-or-frontend-developer/partials/heading-hierarchy.md

 Always use the correct heading levels.

 A heading can have any level from H1 to H6.
-However, each heading level should relate to all the headings above it.
-The higher the number the more detail on the topic you should be going into.
+Every page should have a single H1, and each heading level should relate to all the headings above it.
+The higher the number, the more detail on the topic you should be going into.

 For example, your might have a page to provide information on COVID-19.
 On that page you might have a section for information on how to protect yourself, and you might have another sections getting tested.